sophiekoonin/localghost/src/rss-feeds.md

 layout: "page.njk"
 ---

 localghost.dev has several RSS feeds for your enjoyment!
 Subscribe to all my posts, or just the categories of the ones you're interested in.
+Sometimes I'll even publish special RSS-only posts...

 * [All posts](https://localghost.dev/feed.xml) &ndash; the default feed of everything I post.
 * [Articles](https://localghost.dev/articles.xml) &ndash; writings and thoughts.